wp-plugins/child-theme-configurator/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.3.3+ =
+= 1.4.0 =
-* This version adds the ability to parse additional stylesheets from the Parent theme as well as the main style.css file.
+* This version adds a Theme Files tab for copying and editing templates and uploading images for use with stylesheets.

 == Create Your Child Theme ==